Self-Hosted AI Gateway

 Deployment fit

-This topic is typically evaluated by Infrastructure and security teams with stricter deployment requirements who need governed AI usage to move from pilot status into repeatable internal rollout.
+This topic is typically evaluated by Infrastructure and security teams with stricter deployment requirements who need a repeatable path from pilot traffic into production deployment.

 - Preserve central routing and policy enforcement in stricter deployment environments.